Important Tax Deadlines 2026

 Payments – Corporations

-Eligible small-CCPCs can be made quarterly instead of monthly tax installment payments.
+Eligible small-CCPCs can make quarterly instead of monthly tax instalment payments.

 For example:

-• If a corporation’s tax year begins on October 10, 2024, the first installment payment is due by January 9, 2025
+• If a corporation’s tax year begins on October 10, 2025, the first instalment payment is due by January 9, 2026

 GST/HST

 You have a December 31 fiscal year-end.
-Your net tax for the 2023 fiscal year was $4,000 and you expect your net tax for the 2024 fiscal year to be at least that much.
-You have to make installment payments throughout your 2024 fiscal year.
-Your installment due dates are as follows:
+Your net tax for the 2025 fiscal year was $4,000 and you expect your net tax for the 2025 fiscal year to be at least that much.
+You have to make installment payments throughout your 2025 fiscal year.
+Your instalment due dates are as follows:

 Fiscal Quarter